peeveen/karaokemanager/README.md

 - Maintains a list of singers and their selected songs, key changes, etc.
 - Easily add/delete/move singers and songs with short, simple commands.
 No mouse required.
 - Fast undo & redo functionality for fat finger syndrome.
-- Singers maintain their position in the queue, even if they currently have no songs cued up.
+- Singers can maintain their position in the queue, even if they currently have no songs cued up.
 - Heavy OCD rating.
   - Enforces correctly formatted karaoke and music filenames.
   - Can analyze your library for duplicates, bad capitalization, similar-looking titles, missing "The" prefixes, etc (lists of analysis exemptions can be created).